GenesysCloudBlueprints/cx-as-code-cicd-gitactions-blueprint/blueprint/index.md

 }
 ```

-### Define the Terraform Cloud Configuration
+### Define the Terraform Cloud configuration
-Before we begin working with GitHub, you will need a Terraform Cloud account.
-Terraform Cloud is going to provide three things for this blueprint:
+Before we begin working with GitHub, you need a Terraform Cloud account.
+Terraform Cloud provides three things for this solution:

 1.  **A backing store**.
-Terraform maintains state information on all configuration objects it manages.
-While there are many ways to set up Terraform backing store, by leverage Terraform cloud we let
-    Terraform manage all of this infrastructure for us.
+Terraform maintains state information for all configuration objects it manages.
+While there are many ways to set up Terraform backing store, by leveraging Terraform cloud we let Terraform manage all of this infrastructure for us.
 2.  **Lock management**.
 Terraform requires that only one instance of a particular Terraform configuration run at a time.
-Terraform Cloud provides this locking mechanism and will fail a Terraform deploy if
-    that deploy is already underway.
+Terraform Cloud provides this locking mechanism and will fail a Terraform deploy if the configuration's deployment is already underway.
 3.  **An execution environment**.
-Terraform Cloud will take a copy of your Terraform and run it remotely in their cloud environment.
+Terraform Cloud copies your Terraform configuration and runs it remotely in their cloud environment.

+***Question** Please verify steps 1-3 above***

 To configure this blueprint, you will need to setup a [Terraform Cloud](https://www.terraform.io/cloud) account.
 Terraform Cloud has a "free" account model that allows you to experiment with Terraform.
 It is more then adequate for purposes of this blueprint.
 Once you have created your account, you will need to create two Terrraform Cloud workspaces.
 One will be for your dev environment and one for your Terraform environment.
 Once the two Terraform cloud workspaces are setup you will need to setup one last item and that is a Terraform user token that can be used by Github to authenticate with Terraform.